- What is a normal delivery

-- With her years of experience, a doula can be invaluable during labor and delivery.
+- An experienced doula can be invaluable during labor and delivery.

-- She can help you stay calm and also be your advocate during labor.
+- She can help you stay calm and be your advocate during labor.

-Apart from drinking water, you can also use it to make the whole labor process easier.
+Apart from drinking water, you can also use it to make the labor process easier.

-- Hydrotherapy can help reduce discomfort and pain during labor.
+- Hydrotherapy can help beat stress, and reduce discomfort and pain during labor.

-- But you need to ensure that the temperature of the water is normal to avoid harming your unborn baby.
+- Keep the temperature of the water normal to avoid any harm to your unborn baby.

 - Take turns to hold an ice cube in your hand for 60 seconds.